 4. Start Making Videos

-Regardless of how you deliver information in videos, the point is to make this a part of your marketing strategy right away.
-Oberlo reports that (link) 85% of internet users enjoy watching online videos.
+Regardless of how you deliver information in videos, the point is to make video creation a part of your small business marketing strategy right away.
+Oberlo reports that 85% of internet users enjoy watching online videos.

 5. Create Webinars